pa2si/tortuga/README.md

-v 0.11.15
+v 0.11.16

 What's new:

-- just re commit a new version for redeply
+- getFetchData now in try, catch block

 Done: